mdnoosx/Solid-fine-grained-WAC/README.md

 For HTTP POST, there is a problem loading the data from the request stream in the N3 store when files contain more than 2000 triples.

+Timing code is still present.
+This writes AC execution times to \times\times.json.
+(Writing of times to files can be undone in ldp-middleware.js.)

-(run 'bin/solid-test start' to start server)
+(run 'bin/solid-test start' in node-solid-server to start server)